When Should I Worry About...

 What are the signs of mouth cancer?

-"There are two basic ways that oral cancers present in the mouth — as white patches or red patches," says Dr. Kain.
+"There are two basic ways that oral cancers present in the mouth — as white patches or red patches," says Dr. Chen.
 "Red patches are a bit more concerning than white patches, but either needs to be evaluated if it doesn't go away after several weeks."

 These patches can occur anywhere inside of your mouth, including:

-"There's a lot of speculation about what's going on at the cellular level to make red patches more concerning, but no defined answer yet," Dr. Kain explains.
+"There's a lot of speculation about what's going on at the cellular level to make red patches more concerning, but no defined answer yet," Dr. Chen explains.
 "What we do know is that red patches have a higher likelihood of being cancerous or precancerous."

 Mouth ulcer vs. cancer: What's the difference?